github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 component of GitHub API v3.
 At that point, the new Deployments API will be stable and suitable for production use.

-We're really excited to see what people come up with.

 [docs]: /v3/repos/deployments/
 [hooks]: /v3/repos/hooks/
 [chatops]: https://speakerdeck.com/jnewland/chatops